Serie C: Relegation play-offs

 The number of teams that play the relegation playoffs, usually referred to as play-out in Italian, can vary.
 Usually, fixtures pair the 16th v 19th and 17th vs 18th-placed teams.
 Matches are two-legged, the higher-placed team plays at home for second leg and, if teams are tied on aggregate, the lower-placed team is relegated to Serie D. However, if the higher-placed team finishes nine or more points ahead of the lower-placed team, play-out is cancelled and the team is relegated directly.

+Reserve teams

+Reserve teams of Serie A clubs may be admitted to Serie C, subject to the applicable FIGC regulations.
+A reserve team may be promoted to Serie B, but it cannot compete in the same division as its senior team or in a higher division.
+If the senior team and reserve team would otherwise compete in the same league, the reserve team must play in the division below.

 Homegrown players

 To encourage the development of homegrown players, all Lega Pro clubs were capped to use no more than 16 players in their squads that were older than 23 years of age (in 2019–20 season, player born before 1 January 1997), plus two wildcards for long serving players of the clubs.
 The clubs could use an unlimited number of under-23 players.